Domoconnor/orange-corpus/06_Hub.md

 ![](Images/Hub/IMAGE1.PNG)

 The Hub is the coordinator of the network.
 Its the middleman to all incoming and outgoing traffic from the sensor or clock to the webserver.
-It can maintain backups of data if required and will backup if the network fails at any point, it utilises the libraries provided by the Networking solutions (see [Networking.](#networking)).
+It will backup data if the network fails at any point, to determine network failure it utilises the libraries provided by the Networking solutions (see [Networking.](#networking)).
 Using these libraries the hub can maintain a robust network and offer these services:
 * Node Discovery, can determine when nodes disappear or appear and assign them 'nicknames' that can be associated to that node. (e.g "sensor on the balcony")
 * Fragmentation and Assembly of large payloads, large payloads can be fragmented and reassembled when transmitted across the network.
 * Heartbeats, keeping up to date with each node and knowing their current status.
 Fits into node discovery.
 * Transmission reports, for each packet sent a status packet is returned.
-With this we can identify whether a transmission was successfully or not.
+With this the hub can identify whether a transmission was successfully or not.
 * If the network fails the hub will backup any data is has locally and any data it is currently trying to transmit until the network connection has been re-established.
 * Will forward all sensor data to the webserver for further processing, if possible otherwise saves locally.
 * Forwards requests from the clock for most recent 24 hours of sound averages and will transmit back the response.
 If an error occurs will transmit an appropriate error code.